Cancer screening guidelines for adults

 Cervix

-Women should start being screened for cervical cancer around age 21 and continue being screened with a Pap test every three years between 21 and 29.
-You may also get an HPV test during these years to screen for human papillomavirus (HPV).
-After age 30, a Pap test and an HPV test should be done every five years (or a Pap test every three years).
+Guidelines recommend beginning to screen for cervical cancer between the ages of 21-25 with Pap tests, with repeat tests every three years.
+You may also get an HPV test beginning at age 25.
+After age 30, co-testing (Pap test + HPV test) should be done every five years (or a Pap test every three years).

-If a test is abnormal or shows cell changes, a healthcare provider will probably request getting another pap done sometime between six months and a year after the initial test.
+If a test is abnormal or shows cell changes, a healthcare provider will probably recommend getting another Pap done sometime between six months and a year after the initial test or will recommend an exam of the cervix called a colposcopy.

 Lungs

-If you’re at a high risk of lung cancer because of smoking or other issues, your healthcare provider might recommend that you be screened for lung cancer.
+If you’re at a high risk of lung cancer because of past or current smoking, your healthcare provider might recommend that you be screened for lung cancer with a CT scan beginning at age 50.

 Prostate